akka/akka/akka-docs/src/main/paradox/typed/cluster-membership.md

  * **leave** - tell a node to leave the cluster gracefully, normally triggered by ActorSystem or JVM shutdown through @ref[coordinated shutdown](../coordinated-shutdown.md)

  * **down** - mark a node as down.
 This action is required to remove crashed nodes (that did not 'leave') from the cluster.
-It can be triggered manually, through [Cluster HTTP Management](https://doc.akka.io/docs/akka-management/current/cluster-http-management.html#put-cluster-members-address-responses), or automatically by a @ref[downing provider](cluster.md#downing) like [Split Brain Resolver](https://doc.akka.io/docs/akka-enhancements/current/split-brain-resolver.html)
+It can be triggered manually, through [Cluster HTTP Management](https://doc.akka.io/docs/akka-management/current/cluster-http-management.html#put-cluster-members-address-responses), or automatically by a @ref[downing provider](cluster.md#downing) like @ref:[Split Brain Resolver](../split-brain-resolver.md)

 #### Leader Actions